OneLiteFeatherNET/Microtus/Writerside/topics/Instance.md

 doesn't send the `SpawnPositionPacket` to the players which are currently registered in the instance.
 If your use case needs the packet to be sent, you can use the second variant of the method.

-If you need to track the change of the world spawn position, you can use the `WorldSpawnChangeEvent` which is called when the world spawn position is changed.
+If you need to track the change of the world spawn position, you can use the `InstanceWorldPositionChangeEvent` which is called when the world spawn position is changed.

 From the event you can get the involved `Instance` and the old and new `Pos` of the world spawn position.